xmlking/spa-starter-kit/README.md

 ### Design Patterns
 * Authentication and Fine-grained Authorization
 * App-Wide Notifications: ability for any components consistently display error, warn, info messages to the user.
-* WebSockets, EventBus, Real-time REST API
+* WebSockets, EventBus, EventStream for Streaming REST API
 * Reactive UX support with RX and Reactive Streams
 * Resiliency - Retry, Governor, Fallback, Circuit-breaker(W.I.P)
 * Caching as a Cross-Cutting Concern